-Introduction to Safety and Shop Practices
+Introduction to Safety and

-AUTO-1511 3 hour This course introduces the student to basic and Industry-specific safety skills in an ongoing education.
+Shop Practices This course introduces the student to basic and Industry-specific safety skills in an ongoing education.
 Topics include: PPE (Personal Protective Equipment), first aid, dress code and safety implications, MSDS (Material Safety Data Sheets) procedures of handling dangerous materials, SP2 (Pollution Prevention and Environmental Safety, and shop safety), introduction to tools/equipment and safety using tools/equipment.
 As other equipment/tools are introduced, additional safety procedures will be covered.
-No student will be allowed to operate or be in the area of operating machines until he/ she has successfully completed the initial safety test with at least all safety rules and regulations.
+No student will be allowed to operate or be in the area of operating machines until he/ she has successfully completed the initial safety test with at least 96% accuracy.
+Students are expected to observe and comply with all safety rules and regulations.